 Prerequisites: Completion of 15 credit hours of sociology, departmental selection.

 4381 Special Topics (3-0).
 Selected topics in sociology.
 (May be repeated once for credit when topic varies.)

 4391 Research.
-A specialized course that may be directed reading or research for superior students majoring in sociology.
+A specialized course which may be directed reading or research for superior students majoring in sociology.
 (May be repeated once for credit.)
-Prerequisites: Junior standing.